Anavex Life Sciences is dedicated to advancing brain health by developing innovative oral medicines designed to improve patients lives.

 Research includes a proof-of-concept study examining its potential benefits in Parkinson’s disease dementia.

-Autophagy is the body’s natural way of clearing damaged proteins and cellular debris.
-In neurodegenerative diseases, this process can become impaired, leading to a buildup of toxic aggregates.
-Investigational therapies like blarcamesine aim to restore autophagy, offering a potential strategy for addressing these underlying disease mechanisms.
-Impaired autophagy processes are upstream of both amyloid beta and tau, and therefore anticipate the neurodegenerative process in Alzheimer’s disease.
+Autophagy is the body’s natural process of clearing damaged proteins and cellular debris.
+In Alzheimer’s disease, this process can become impaired, leading to toxic protein buildup.
+Investigational therapies like blarcamesine aim to restore autophagy, targeting a key mechanism that occurs upstream of amyloid beta and tau.

 Blarcamesine (ANAVEX®2-73) is an investigational oral therapy currently being studied for its potential to address conditions such as Alzheimer’s disease, Parkinson’s disease, and Rett syndrome.
 Research focuses on its ability to enhance autophagy through SIGMAR1 activation, a receptor that plays a key role in cellular processes related to neuroprotection and maintaining homeostasis.